smaranjitghose/DeepPixel/deeppixel/image_stitching_2/readme.md

 ## Project Structure:

 The `code` directory contains the main `pano.py` file.
-The `input` directory contains a `txtlists` directory which contains files having the paths to images in the panorama.
-These images are individually stored inside `images` directory.
+It also contains a `txtlists` directory which contains files having the paths to images in the panorama.
+These images are individually stored inside `images` directory in `input` directory.
 The `output` directory stores the stitched images.